| Baptism Romans 6:3-5......BAPTISM...There are three biblically true Christian baptisms of a

 speaking through Paul, assures us that there is just one baptism (Ephesians 4:4-6) needed

 (the Holy Spirit baptism, I'd contend).
+As to the world-wide 1000s

 of local bodies of believers constituting the "Christian church", baptism is a topic seen